 Tubing trips run through a 2-mile section of the scenic river, starting at Givhans Ferry State Park and ending at the Edisto River Adventures outpost in Ridgeland, located 35 miles from downtown Charleston.
 With the current pushing you along at 1-2 mph, it takes about two to three hours to complete the journey.
 A higher water level can crank up the speed to 3 mph.

 But there's no rush making it down river.
 There are plenty of shallow spots along the way where you can stop and soak in the refreshing water, throw around a ball or engage in a friendly water fight.
 Of course, you can jump off your tube anytime during your float trip and take a swim.

-At just $20 a tube, it's an inexpensive outing the whole family will enjoy.
+It's a fun outing the whole family will enjoy.
 You can even bring your own cooler filled with drinks and snacks.
-Inflatables for carrying coolers are an additional $10.
+Inflatables for carrying coolers are available for an additional charge.

 The standard tube is designed so you sit in the water with your legs and arms draped over the sides.
 If you want to cool off, you can hang in the center with your upper body resting on the tube.
 For those who prefer to stay dry, opt for a deluxe tube that comes with a covered bottom and backrest.
 Ropes with clips are provided to keep tubes together.